Aviation Investigation A12Q0216

 Click on the images to see them in full size.

-Download high resolution copies of these pictures from the TSB Flickr page.
+See more high resolution pictures on the TSB Flickr page.

 - Field phase: a team of investigators examines the occurrence site and wreckage, interviews witnesses and collects pertinent information.